Laura-Oliveira/Quick-Links/README.md

-# FavE-Stores
+# Links Pro

-Mobile app to list your favorites shops in the world!
+Mobile app to save your favorites websites in the world!

 ## Technologies
  - Kotlin;